github/docs/content/admin/enforcing-policies/enforcing-policy-with-pre-receive-hooks/creating-a-pre-receive-hook-environment.md

 If you have a specific requirement that isn't met by this environment, such as support for a particular language, you can create and upload your own 64-bit Linux `chroot` environment.

+The Git version used in the pre-receive hook environment must be at least 2.11, or if you are using libgit2 you must use at least version 0.18.
+If you are using another Git implementation, it must support relative paths in the `info/alternates` file.

 ## Creating a pre-receive hook environment using Docker

 You can use a Linux container management tool to build a pre-receive hook environment.
 This example uses [Alpine Linux](https://www.alpinelinux.org/) and [Docker](https://www.docker.com/).